webix-hub/docs/data/api/refs/ui.property_props.md

 - api/ui.property_autoheight_config.md - auto height mode for property view
 - api/link/ui.property_borderless_config.md - used to hide the component borders
 - api/ui.property_complexdata_config.md - enables complex data parsing mode
-- api/link/ui.property_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.property_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.property_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.property_data_config.md - JavaScript array containing data for the component
 - api/link/ui.property_datatype_config.md - the type of loaded data